Tick: Diet and feeding

 Other ticks, mainly the Argasidae, are nidicolous, finding hosts in their nests, burrows, or caves.
 They use the same stimuli as non-nidicolous species to identify hosts, with body heat and odors often being the main factors.
 Many of them feed primarily on birds, though some Ornithodoros species, for example, feed on small mammals.
 Both groups of soft tick feed rapidly, typically biting painfully and drinking their fill within minutes.
 Unlike the Ixodidae that have no fixed dwelling place except on the host, they live in sand, in crevices near animal dens or nests, or in human dwellings, where they come out nightly to attack roosting birds or emerge when they detect carbon dioxide in the breath of their hosts.
+While all species are haematophagous at some point in their lifecycle, a few argasid taxa, such as Antricola delacruzi, only take blood-meals as larvae, subsisting in the nymphal and adult stages by consuming guano.

 Ixodidae remain in place until they are completely engorged.
 Their weight may increase by 200 to 600 times compared to their prefeeding weight.
 To accommodate this expansion, cell division takes place to facilitate enlargement of the cuticle.
 In the Argasidae, the tick's cuticle stretches to accommodate the fluid ingested, but does not grow new cells, with the weight of the tick increasing five- to tenfold over the unfed state.
 The tick then drops off the host and typically remains in the nest or burrow until its host returns to provide its next meal.

 Tick saliva contains about 1,500 to 3,000 proteins, depending on the tick species.
 The proteins with anti-inflammatory properties, called evasins, allow ticks to feed for eight to ten days without being perceived by the host animal.
 Researchers are studying these evasins with the goal of developing drugs to neutralise the chemokines that cause myocarditis, heart attack, and stroke.

+The saliva of ticks also contains anticoagulant and antiplatelet proteins (integrin inhibitors), to stop the blood from coagulating while they suck.